One of the bottles I provided for a co-hosting with Mark at the City Club wine group.

 Paired with a beautiful merlot steak from a local farmer in Columbia Co.
 NY (Kinderhook Farm), boiled then smashed red potatoes finished with a compound herb butter and fresh, local asparagus.
 I'm finally grilling, and it's barely May!

 Wow!
 Really hit the spot with the next generation.
 We went out with a bunch of 30 something things and they fell over for this wine.
 So did I and can’t believe how good it was.
-Really would like to get some more. — 4 months ago
+Really would like to get some more. — a year ago

 Clos du Val Wine Company Napa Valley Cabernet Sauvignon 2018, California